AFM-SPM/TopoStats/docs/usage.md

 `summary_distributions` nested under the directory specified for the `output`, e.g. if you used the current directory as output you will have a `summary_distributions` directory present.

-Sometimes you may have a `all_statistics.csv` from a run and wish to plot distributions of additional statistics that were not already plotted.
+Sometimes you may have a `grain_statistics.csv` from a run and wish to plot distributions of additional statistics that were not already plotted.
 This can be achieved using the command line program `toposum` which is included.

 **NB** Because of the inherent complexity of plots this script is, by design, limited in the scope to which plots can be configured.
 It uses the plotting library [Seaborn](https://seaborn.pydata.org/) (which is built on top of [Matplotlib](https://matplotlib.org/)) to produce basic plots, which are not intended for publication.
-If you want to tweak or customise plots it is recommended to load `all_statistics.csv` into a [Jupyter Notebook](https://jupyter.org) and generate the plots you want there.
+If you want to tweak or customise plots it is recommended to load `grain_statistics.csv` into a [Jupyter Notebook](https://jupyter.org) and generate the plots you want there.
 A sample notebook is included to show how to do this.

 ### Configuring Summary Plots